optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 </div>
 <div class=rightcol>

-- Imposes that average of first 4 parameters is larger than 0.95
+- Impose that average of first 4 parameters is larger than 0.95
 - Weights can be scalars or same length as selected parameters
 - Use "value" instead of "lower_bound" for linear equality constraint